massimo-nocentini/competitive-programming/README.md

 The following content grows as a stack, namely most recently solved on top:

    - [UVa 11040][UVa11040]: **Add bricks in the wall** ([code][UVa11040:code])<br>
-   ..*trick*: probably TLE if exaustive search is done via backtrack.
-The problem has ..a recursive structure, where α, β and γ are given integers:
+   *trick*: probably TLE if exaustive search is done via backtrack.
+The problem has a recursive structure, where α, β and γ are given integers:

               α
              δ ε